greg-raven/Uncommon-Sense/_posts/2023-06-17-freedom-sometimes-loses.md

 ---
-title: 'Freedom does not always win'
+title: "Freedom does not always win"
 layout: post
 categories:
 - liberty